 Clear Channel Assessment (CCA)

 As aforementioned, the very low possible reception levels of the 802.15.4w signals do not allow for an effective protection of 802.15.4w signals using Listen before Talk (LBT).
 However, 802.15.4w uses CCA to protect the signals of dissimilar systems.
 For this purpose 802.15.4w uses a separate CCA for each radio-burst.
 If the CCA indicates an occupied channel the 802.15.4w device does not transmit the radio-burst.
 The information in the lost burst can then be recovered by means of the forward error correction.
 As a result, the interference on dissimilar system can be avoided effectively.
-Furthermore, the 802.15.4w device can reduce its power consumption, as data in radio-bursts that would be anyhow lost due to a collision can be saved.
+Furthermore, the 802.15.4w device can reduce its power consumption, as the power used to transmit data in radio-bursts that would be anyhow lost due to a collision can be saved.

 A general question is, whether CCA can be effectively used by 802.15.4w to detect signals of dissimilar 802 systems.
 In order to show this we can consider the following example based on a power detection threshold.
 A 802.11ah signal with 2 MHz bandwidth and 14 dBm transmit power results in a transmit power spectral density of -49 dBm/Hz.
-The lowest symbol rate of 802.15.4w is approx. 2.38kS/s, resulting in an effective receiver bandwidth of 2.38 kHz if a correlation receiver is assumed.
+The lowest symbol rate of 802.15.4w is approximately 2.38kS/s, resulting in an effective receiver bandwidth of 2.38 kHz if a correlation receiver is assumed.
 Thus, the 802.11ah transmit power within the 2.38 kHz bandwidth corresponds to -15.2 dBm.

 Section 4.5.1 has shown that a distance of 25m is sufficient to achieve a maximum frame error rate of 1% for MCS 7 (high throughput).
 This results in a maximum distance of 35 m between the 802.11ah transmitter and the interfering 802.15.4w device, if both are at the opposite side of the victim 802.11ah receiver.
-According to Figure 9, the 35 m correspond to a path loss of approx. 70 dB.
+According to Figure 9, the 35 m correspond to a path loss of approximately 70 dB.

 Consequently, the 802.15.4w device is still able to receive a power level of -85.2 dBm within its bandwidth, which is far higher than the thermal noise level (-140 dBm for 2.38 kHz bandwidth).

 Hence, an 802.15.4w device will have a detection margin of 55dB, which will be absolutely sufficient in most cases to detect all potential 802.11ah transmissions that may be impaired by an 802.15.4w signal.
-Consequently, CCA per radio-burst can avoid practically all interference from 802.15.4w on 802.11ah.
+Consequently, CCA per radio-burst can prevent practically all interference from 802.15.4w on 802.11ah.
 This will naturally also work for other 802 systems with higher power spectral densities.